If you have registered for the FAAC Forum, you can now access your attendee resources & handouts.

 2:45 p.m. - 4:00 p.m.
 ET - Mastering the Art of Explanation

-Speaker: Justin Draeger, NASFAA president and CEO
+Speaker: Justin Draeger, NASFAA

 Few understand the nuances, art, and science of financial aid quite like those in the aid office.
 But sometimes when we know a subject too well, that knowledge can stand in the way of effectively explaining it to others on campus, most especially institutional presidents.
 Join NASFAA President Justin Draeger to explore how aid administrators can more effectively 'communicate up' about the needs of the financial aid office and the students they serve.